 Assisted Self-Publishing Programme

 During the first two weeks of March, WritePublishRead accepts manuscripts in previously under-published languages for our Assisted Self-Publishing Programme for ebooks.
 Manuscript submissions are open from 1 to 14 March annually.

 Who is this for?

-For the Assisted Self-Publishing programme, we will be accepting manuscripts from South African writers who have not been published before.
+For the Assisted Self-Publishing programme, we will be accepting manuscripts from South African writers, living in South Africa, who have not been published before.

 We’ll accept a maximum of 12 manuscripts to participate in the programme, which will give each writer access to a language specialist appointed by ALASA and the NRF Chair in African Languages, who will edit their work and help them prepare the final manuscript for publication.